You'll love this baked pollock with a crispy topping - it's a delicious recipe that only requires a few minutes of hands-on time.

 If you’d like the panko topping to be crispier, broil the fish on high for 1 minute.

-Serve with slices of lemon or a sprinkle of lemon juice or lemon zest and chopped herbs like fresh parsley or dill.
+Serve with slices of lemon, or a squeeze of lemon juice, lime juice, or lemon zest, and chopped herbs like fresh parsley or dill.
 Feel free to serve with a dip, fresh salsa, or a dollop of sour cream.

 More Great Fish Recipes

-Try some of our other flavorful fish recipes!
+Try some of our other favorite quick dinners and flavorful fish recipes!

 - Baked Parmesan Panko Cod Recipe